-With an anticipated opening in summer 2017, the Hermance Family Chapel of St. Basil the Great will be a 9,000 square-foot sanctuary built adjacent to Kearney Hall.
-The location of the chapel provides the Fisher community with a new center for spiritual life on the main axis of campus, which realizes the founding Basilian Fathers' early vision for the College.
+The Hermance Family Chapel of St. Basil the Great is located adjacent to Kearney Hall and provides the Fisher community with a center for spiritual life on the main axis of campus, realizing the founding Basilian Fathers' early vision for the College.

-The building's construction has been funded entirely by philanthropic efforts, led by a principal gift from the Hermance Family Foundation in memory of Fisher alumnus and former board member Ronald E. Hermance, Jr. '69.
+The building's construction was funded entirely by philanthropic efforts, led by a principal gift from the Hermance Family Foundation in memory of Fisher alumnus and former board member Ronald E. Hermance, Jr. '69.